Mel Douglas: Out of Line

 +61 2 8936 0888

-Canberra-based artist Mel Douglas explores the potential and flexibility of glass as a material for drawing.
+Mel Douglas explores the potential and flexibility of glass as a material for drawing.
 In her words, “objects and drawings are often thought of as two separate entities.
 My works explore and interweave the creative possibilities of this liminal space, where the form is not just a support for drawing; but a three-dimensional drawing itself.
-Using the unique qualities of the material and the rich potential of mark-making on and with glass, I am using line to inform, define and enable three-dimensional space”.
+Using the unique properties of the material and the rich potential of mark-making on and with glass, I am using line to inform, define and enable three-dimensional space”.

 Presented with the support of Canberra Glassworks where Mel Douglas is a continuing studio artist.

-Banner: Mel Douglas, ‘Tonal value (1-9)’ 2019.
+Banner and Tile Image: Mel Douglas, ‘Tonal value (1-9)’ 2019.
 Blown, cold worked and engraved glass.
 Image courtesy: the artist and Traver Gallery, Seattle